Warwick Words History Festival

 takes place each year, and as part of this year’s varied programme, the festival held an event specifically for 0-5 year olds and their carers.
 Warwick Library

 hosted a special themed Bookstart Party for the youngest of local residents, featuring an appearance by the one and only Bookstart Bear.

 What is Bookstart?

 Bookstart gives free books to every child in England and Wales, when they are a baby and also just before school.
 They offer tips on reading together as families, and libraries also deliver the Bookstart programme in forms of special events such as rhyme time sessions.
-You can find out more about the Bookstart programme here.
-We love books and love going to the library to discover new books (such as our favourite books from earlier in the year).
+You can find out more about the Bookstart programme here

 There ain’t no party like a Bookstart Party!